hnuzhy/CV_DL_Gather/pose_estimation/SPM/readme.md

 ## 4) Experiment Results

 We have not evaluated our model in COCO eval dataset to get mAP for its poor performance.
 And here we just testd three scenarios: wild(COCO), lobby, classroom.
 Up to now, from the results, we can say that the prediction of root joint is better than the prediction displacements of keypoints which is not refined enough.
+As for the inference time, we will test it on GPU which is still under training wrok.
+In terms of training time, it takes about 1.3s to run one step with `batch = 2`

 - wild(COCO)